cui-shaobo/logogram/README.md

 [![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/)
 [![MIT License](https://img.shields.io/github/license/m43/focal-loss-against-heuristics)](LICENSE)

 # <img src="./image/logoemoji.png" width="116.4" height="48"/> (LOgogram)
+This is the official implementation for our ACL 2024(Findings) paper: [Unveiling the Art of Heading Design: A Harmonious Blend of Summarization, Neology, and Algorithm](https://aclanthology.org/2024.findings-acl.368/).

 We introduce <img src="./image/logoemoji.png" width="58.2" height="24"/> (LOgogram), a novel heading-generation benchmark comprising 6,653 paper abstracts with corresponding *descriptions* and *acronyms* as *headings*.

 To measure the generation quality, we propose a set of evaluation metrics from three aspects: summarization, neology, and algorithm.